-In the 1950s and early 1960s, a movement to protect Commons. children came as the result of several pediatricians' publishing articles about children suffering multiple fractures and brain injuries at the hands of their caretakers.
+In the 1950s and early 1960s, a movement to protect children came as the result of several pediatricians' publishing articles about children suffering multiple fractures and brain injuries at the hands of their caretakers.
 In 1961 C. Henry Kempe, a physician and president of the American Academy of Pediatrics, convened a conference on the battered child syndrome, in which he argued that doctors had a "duty" to the child to prevent "repetition of trauma."
-The Battered Child Syndrome Conference resulted in many
+The Battered Child Syndrome Conference resulted in many states' passing laws to protect children from physical abuse.

-Auguste Ambroise Tardieu (1818-1879).
-Photo courtesy of Wikimedia
+Auguste Ambroise Tardieu (1818- 1879).
+Photo courtesy of Wikimedia Commons.